Moquz27/calc2_q2/README.md

 ## 4. Installation

+In case you don't know how to use git, just download the repo as zip and upzip it.

+Else:
 First, clone the repository and move into the project folder:

 ```bash
 git clone https://github.com/Moquz27/calc2_q2.git
 cd calc2_q2
 ```
-In case you don't know how to use git, just download the repo as zip and upzip it later.

-If the repository has already been downloaded, simply open a terminal inside the `calc2_q2/` folder.
+If the repository has already been downloaded, simply open a terminal inside the `calc2_q2/` folder, or `cd calc2_q2/` / `cd calc2_q2_zip/ `.
+Depend on the name of folder.

+Second. you will need to download necessary packages:
 Windows:

 ```bat